 The Central Park CarouselThe Central Park Carousel

-The Central Park Carousel is a gorgeous vintage carousel located at the southern end of the park, near East 65th Street.
+The Central Park Carousel is a gorgeous vintage carousel located at the park’s southern end, near East 65th Street.
 A ride on the carousel will cost you three bucks a pop.

-The Gothic-style Belvedere Castle looks as though it’s rising out of the mist, or sun, as the case may be.
-This majestic structure is a favorite of locals and tourists alike and houses the Henry Luce Nature Observatory featuring nature exhibits inside the castle and offering bird-watching kits, usable through the entire park.
+The Gothic-style Belvedere Castle looks like it’s rising out of the mist or sun, as the case may be.
+This majestic structure is a favorite of locals and tourists alike and houses the Henry Luce Nature Observatory featuring nature exhibits inside the castle and offering bird-watching kits usable through the entire park.

 The Central Park LakeThe Central Park Lake

 The Lake is a sizeable human-made body of water that acts as a centerpiece and anchor of Central Park.
 At its eastern tip are the Boathouse Restaurant and the kiosk; rent rowboats to take a ride on the water.
 The celebrated cast-iron Bow Bridge spans the Lake; you can view the iconic New York City skyline.